High School Musical 3: Senior Year: Plot

 East High's Wildcats basketball team compete against their long-time rival, the West High Knights, in the final game of the season.
-At the half, Troy rallies his teammates and wins the game.
-During the team's celebration, Troy and Gabriella discuss their unknown future and the short time they have left at East High.
+At the half, East High is severely losing.
+However, Troy rallies his teammates and wins the game ("Now or Never").
+During the team's celebratory party, Troy and Gabriella discuss their unknown future and the short time they have left at East High.

 The next day, at school, Ms. Darbus notices the lack of students signing up for the musical, and Sharpay suggests a one-woman show.
 Kelsi signs up everyone in homeroom, much to the class' dismay.
-Ms. Darbus announces that the show will be called "Senior Year", focusing on the future of the graduating seniors, and reveals that Sharpay, Ryan, Kelsi, and Troy have all been considered for a scholarship at Juilliard School, but only one will be chosen.
-Sharpay becomes desperate to win and, knowing that Kelsi will give the best songs to Troy and Gabriella, gets Ryan to try to persuade Kelsi to give them a song by predicting her and Ryan's future.
+Ms. Darbus announces that the show will be called "Senior Year", focusing on the future of the graduating seniors, and reveals that Sharpay, Ryan, Kelsi, and Troy have all been considered for a scholarship at Juilliard, but only one will be chosen.
+Sharpay becomes desperate to win and, knowing that Kelsi will give the best songs to Troy and Gabriella, gets Ryan to try to persuade Kelsi to give them a song by predicting her and Ryan's future ("I Want It All").
 Sharpay later befriends Tiara Gold, a British transfer student, and they begin working together.
+However, everyone begins to suspect Tiara might be using Sharpay for her own personal gain, with Ryan, Taylor, Chad, and the others attempting to warn her.
+However, Sharpay refuses to believe it.

-While on the rooftop, Troy asks Gabriella to prom and she teaches him how to dance, while Taylor refuses Chad's attempt to ask her to the dance.
-She later relents when Chad asks again in front of the students during lunch.
-The group rehearses for the musical with a scene about their prom night.
-The next day, Ryan and Kelsi rehearse, which leads to Ryan asking Kelsi to prom, while Troy and Chad reminisce about their past in Reilly's Auto Parts.
+While on the rooftop, Troy asks Gabriella to prom and she teaches him how to dance ("Can I Have This Dance?"), while Taylor refuses Chad's pathetic attempt to ask her to the dance.
+She later relents when Chad asks again in front of the other students during lunch.
+The group rehearses for the musical with a scene about their prom night ("A Night to Remember").
+The next day, Ryan and Kelsi rehearse ("Just Wanna Be With You"), which leads to Ryan asking Kelsi to prom, while Troy and Chad reminisce about their past in Reilly's Auto Parts ("The Boys are Back").
 Tiara learns Gabriella has been accepted into the Stanford Freshman's Honors Program and informs Sharpay, who, in turn, informs Troy and convinces him that he is the only thing keeping Gabriella from going.
-Troy convinces Gabriella to go, and she leaves for college the next day.
+Troy convinces Gabriella to go, and she leaves for college the next day ("Walk Away").